Asus ZenFone

-Asus ZenFone is a series of Android smartphones designed, marketed and produced by Asus since 2014.
+Asus ZenFone is a discontinued series of Android smartphones designed, marketed and produced by Asus from 2014 until 2026.
 Various models are powered by a series of Intel Atom, Qualcomm Snapdragon, and MediaTek processors.
-Some ZenFone also features the Zen UI user interface.
+Most ZenFone also features the ZenUI user interface.

 History

-The first-generation ZenFones were announced at the 2014 Consumer Electronic Show in Las Vegas, Nevada; it uses the same "Zen" moniker originally introduced with the Asus ZenBook laptops.
+The first-generation ZenFones were announced at the 2014 Consumer Electronic Show in Las Vegas, Nevada; it uses the same "Zen" moniker originally introduced with the ZenBook laptops.

+In January 2026, ASUS' chairman Jonney Shih officially declared it would stop producing new smartphone models, but older smartphones would still have warranty and software support.
+The R&D of the smartphone market has been moved to commercial PCs and physical AI.

 ZenUI interface

 ASUS ZenUI is a front-end touch interface developed by Asus with partners, featuring a full touch user interface.
 ZenUI also comes with Asus-made apps preloaded like ZenLink (PC Link, Share Link, Party Link & Remote Link).

 The ZenUI made its debut in the Asus ZenFone series, Asus Memo Pad 7 (ME176C) and Asus Padfone Mini (2014).
 Apart from ZenFone, the interface was also used on Asus Pegasus 3, Asus PadFone devices, Asus Memo Pad 7 & 8, Asus Fonepad 7 & 8, Asus Zenpad 10, and Asus Transformer Pad.